petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards.md

 # Message Boards

 !!! note
     Message Boards is [deprecated](../installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md) as of Liferay 2024.Q4+.
-For data continuity, consider transitioning to alternative content management solutions like [Liferay Objects](../liferay-development/objects.md) or [Web Content](../content-authoring-and-management/web-content.md).
+For data continuity, consider transitioning to the [Questions application](./questions-application.md).

 Liferay's Message Boards application is a forum application that can be added to site pages.